How to Avoid ATM Fees (Smart Tips Most People Miss)

 What is the easiest way to avoid ATM fees?

-Why do some ATMs charge such high fees?
+Why do some ATMs charge higher fees?

 Conclusion